 We got out into open sea Sunday afternoon 30th of August, in a stiff northerly breeze.
 On the way, while still being in sheltered waters, we were given basic instructions and those who wanted could enter the rig.

 I climbed to the first platform on the main mast.
-A bit nervous, but when I got up there it was just fine.
+You climb up to just under the first platform without attaching yourself to the rig.
+That was a bit nervous, but when I got up there it was just fine.
 Safety harness was compulsory, and there was a lot of stays and solid parts to hold on to.
 There would be more trips up, involving practice in setting sails.
+I didn’t like the idea of loosing my grip and find myself hanging in the harness!
+One of the crew said it had happened to him once, and it was not comfortable.
+So you better hang on!

 We were a mixed group of men and women, aged 15 to 72.
 Some had sailed with the ship several times before, others had never been on board a sailing vessel, let alone an ocean-going ship.